ossec/ossec-docs/docs/ossec101/managing_agents/manage_agents.rst

 manage_agents on an agent:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The only real option when using manage_agents on an agent is to import the authentication key.
+The only option available when using manage_agents on an agent is to import the authentication key.

 .. image:: images/5_manage_agents_agent.png
    :align: center